phocks/phocks.github.io/_posts/2014-07-31-the-neo-genesis.md

 And in this way we too press on.
 Pathways to the past.
 Branching futures.

-A new dawning each day.
+A new dawning every day.